• Skip to primary navigation

 Uniqueness: Visit the top of this famous and infamous UT icon

-This famous and unfortunately infamous tower can be visited on a tour which takes them up to the viewing deck and gives them history of the tower, its uses, and the UT Tower shootings of 1966.
+This famous and unfortunately infamous tower can be visited on a tour which takes you up to the viewing deck and gives you history of the tower, its uses, and the UT Tower shootings of 1966.
 Reservations required.
 If you’re just looking for a view of downtown, I think there’s better places but it’s still a cool place to check out.

 Uniqueness: A festival celebrating Austin’s many many bats.